 which will generate and clear the Spree API key respectively.

 This is only applicable for Spree 4.0 and older.
-Spree 4.1 handles this out of the box.
+Spree 4.1 and newer releases handle this out of the box.

 To make the login link appear on Spree pages, you will need to modify

 spree/shared/_nav_bar.html.erb file which you can copy over from Spree codebase

 to your project (detailed in View Customization section).

 <%% if try_spree_current_user %> <li> <%%= link_to Spree.t(:logout), spree_logout_path, method: :delete %> </li> <%% else %> <li> <%%= link_to Spree.t(:login), spree_login_path %> </li> <li> <%%= link_to Spree.t(:sign_up), spree_signup_path %> </li> <%% end %>

 This will then use the URL helpers you have defined in

 allow users to logout, one to allow them to login, and one to allow them